Travel photo of the month*

 Comments are welcome!

-Posted on June 16, 2018, in An Artist's Life, Art in general, Painting in General, Photography, Travel and tagged associates, ”Three Wise Men”, Baltimore Museum of Art, beads, Bible, cylinders, England, figures, imagery, independence, intracacy, Jimoh Buraimoh, modernist, negotiate, Nigerian, painting, Picasso, portayal, textures, traveled.
+Posted on June 16, 2018, in 2018, An Artist's Life, Art in general, Painting in General, Photography, Travel and tagged associates, ”Three Wise Men”, Baltimore Museum of Art, beads, Bible, cylinders, England, figures, imagery, independence, intracacy, Jimoh Buraimoh, modernist, negotiate, Nigerian, painting, Picasso, portayal, textures, traveled.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Travel photo of the month*.